Pumpkin Curry

 Add chicken and pepper and bring back up to a simmer.
 Cook for another 10 minutes, until chicken is cooked through and pumpkin is tender.

 Stir in lime juice and top with cilantro.
-Serve over rice.

 Serves 6

-1. Donna Wolfe says:
+• Donna Wolfe

 This looks yummy!
 I always thought the pumpkins grown and sold in the US were genetically sturdier (and thus woodier and more fibrous) because they inevitably end up as “door decor”!